How to Apply

 - Be present and engaged at all meals while on duty.

-- Be present and engaged in tribal gatherings, programs and games, and all-camp gatherings, programs, and games.
+- Be present and engaged in tribal gatherings, all-camp gatherings, programs, and games.

 - Nightly cabin meetings (excluding during time off) with your campers to create sense of community.